 On Amazon I found the well-reviewed Aukey Ora 10x Macro Lens.
 I popped it on my iPhone 6+, set up some minis on the kitchen counter, and started shooting.

 As you can see, my mini-painting skills never reached great heights, and these minis have accumulated plenty of nicks, dings, and even some odd textile hangers-on.
-Note to self: Blow ’em off first, next time to remove the dusk and fabric samples.
+Note to self: Blow ’em off first, next time to remove the dust and fabric samples.
 But the Ora Lens acquits itself quite well.

 Originally I put the iPhone on a flexible tripod, but that actually got in the way more than it helped.
 So I just set the camera timer to 3 seconds and laid the phone longways on the countertop to stabilize it.
 The minis were lit with natural light from the kitchen window, and I used the box the Ora Lens came in as background.
 Because of the tight depth of field, a curved piece of neutral-colored paper would have served as a better backdrop.
 I didn’t use the included hood because it made it difficult to get close enough to the minis, but it’s handy for other situations.